gotar1/Web-Design-Challenge/README.md

 * A ["Data" page](https://gotar1.github.io/Web-Design-Challenge/WebVisualizations/data.html) that:
   * Displays a responsive table containing the data used in the visualizations.
     * The table is a bootstrap table component.
-    * The table was greated by converting the `.csv` file to HTML.
+    * The table was created by converting the `.csv` file to HTML.

-Each website, at the top of every page, have a navigation menu that:
+Each page at the top have a navigation menu that:

-* Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
+* Has a button on the top left of the which allows users to return to the landing page.
 * Contains a dropdown menu named "Plots" that provides a link to each individual visualization page.
 * Provides two more text links: "Comparisons," which links to the comparisons page, and "Data," which links to the data page.
 * Is responsive (using media queries).